On the Diversity-Multiplexing Tradeoff of Unconstrained Multiple-Access Channels: Introduction

-It is important to note that for the case $N<\lf(K+1\ri)M-1$ this paper shows the sub-optimality of IC's compared to the optimal DMT of finite constellations.
-However, in this case an explicit analytical expression for the upper bound on the optimal DMT of IC's is given only for the symmetric case, where for the general case the upper bound is presented in the form of optimization problem.
-Indeed, for the case $N<\lf(K+1\ri)M-1$ finding an explicit expression to the general upper bound (the non-symmetric case) on the optimal DMT of IC's, together with a transmission scheme that attains it, still remains an open problem.
-On the other hand, for the case $N\ge \lf(K+1\ri)M-1$ this paper provides both analytical upper bound to the optimal DMT of IC's, and also a transmission scheme that attains it.
+It is important to note that for $N<\lf(K+1\ri)M-1$ this paper shows the sub-optimality of IC's compared to the optimal DMT of finite constellations.
+However, in this case an explicit analytical expression for the upper bound on the optimal DMT of IC's is given only for the symmetric case, whereas for the general case the upper bound is presented in the form of optimization problem.
+Indeed, for $N<\lf(K+1\ri)M-1$ it still remains an open problem to find an explicit expression for the general upper bound (the non-symmetric case) on the optimal DMT of IC's, together with a transmission scheme that achieves it.
+On the other hand, when $N\ge \lf(K+1\ri)M-1$ this paper provides both analytical upper bound to the optimal DMT of IC's, and also a transmission scheme that attains it.

 The outline of the paper is as follows.
-In section \ref{sec:BasicDefinitions} basic definitions for the fading multiple-access channels and IC's are given.
-Section \ref{sec:LowerBoundErrorProb} presents an upper bound on the optimal DMT of IC's, and shows the sub-optimality of IC's for the case $N<\lf(K+1\ri)M-1$.
-Transmission scheme that attains the optimal DMT of finite constellations for the case $N\ge \lf(K+1\ri)M-1$ is presented in section \ref{sec:AttainingtheOptimalDMT}.
-Finally, in section \ref{sec:Discussionsec} we discuss the results in this paper and present a geometrical interpretation to the DMT of IC's in multiple-access channels.
+In section \ref{sec:BasicDefinitions} basic definitions for the fading multiple-access channel and IC's are given.
+Section \ref{sec:LowerBoundErrorProb} presents an upper bound on the optimal DMT of IC's, and shows the sub-optimality of IC's for $N<\lf(K+1\ri)M-1$.
+Transmission scheme that attains the optimal DMT of finite constellations for $N\ge \lf(K+1\ri)M-1$ is presented in section \ref{sec:AttainingtheOptimalDMT}.
+Finally, in section \ref{sec:Discussionsec} we discuss the results in this paper and present for the multiple-access channel a geometrical interpretation to the DMT of IC's.